koenvervloesem/BTHome-Kaitai-Struct/README.rst

     BTHome format description in Kaitai Struct

 This is a description of the `BTHome <https://bthome.io/>`_ format for broadcasting sensor data and button presses over Bluetooth Low Energy.
-The description uses `Kaitai Struct <https://kaitai.io/>`_, a declarative language used to describe various binary data structures.
+The description uses `Kaitai Struct <https://kaitai.io/>`_, a declarative language to describe various binary data structures.
 As a result, the format description can be compiled into source files of one of 11 supported programming languages to create a BTHome parser: C++/STL, C#, Go, Java, JavaScript, Lua, Nim, Perl, PHP, Python and Ruby.

 Format description
 ==================

 The format description in Kaitai Struct is listed in three files:

-* advertising\_data.ksy: the raw advertising data, including advertising data elements for flags, local name and service data
+* `advertising\_data.ksy <https://github.com/koenvervloesem/BTHome-Kaitai-Struct/blob/main/advertising_data.ksy>`_: the raw advertising data, including advertising data elements for flags, local name and service data
-* bthome\_v2.ksy: the service data for BTHome's UUID 0xFCD2
+* `bthome\_v2.ksy <https://github.com/koenvervloesem/BTHome-Kaitai-Struct/blob/main/bthome_v2.ksy>`_: the service data for BTHome's UUID 0xFCD2
-* bthome\_v2\_unencrypted.ksy: unencrypted BTHome v2 measurements
+* `bthome\_v2\_unencrypted.ksy <https://github.com/koenvervloesem/BTHome-Kaitai-Struct/blob/main/bthome_v2_unencrypted.ksy>`_: unencrypted BTHome v2 measurements

 In most applications you should use bthome\_v2.ksy.
-For example, the files in the directory data contain service data that can be decoded with this Kaitai Struct file.
-The Python example script also uses a Python module generated from this file.
+For example, the files in the `data <https://github.com/koenvervloesem/BTHome-Kaitai-Struct/tree/main/data>`_ directory contain service data that can be decoded with this Kaitai Struct file.
+The `Python example script <https://github.com/koenvervloesem/BTHome-Kaitai-Struct/blob/main/examples/python/detect_bthome_v2.py>`_ also uses a `Python package <https://github.com/koenvervloesem/BTHome-Kaitai-Struct/tree/main/examples/python/kaitai>`_ generated from this file.

 Limitations
 ===========